BRIEF-Catapult Group International reiterates FY17 revenue guidance

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Is also extending offer to eligible shareholders via a share purchase plan (spp), to raise up to $3 million

-* Institutional placement and spp are priced at $2 per share Source text for Eikon: Further company coverage:
+* Management reiterates guidance of 21-30% pro-forma revenue growth in fy17 Source text for Eikon: Further company coverage:

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)